Aditi-Gajurel/AIFellowhip/README.md

 # AIFellowhip-ML

-This repo contains teh programming assignments of Columbia University-Machine Learning course bu edx.
+This repo contains the programming assignments of Columbia University-Machine Learning course by edx.